willjhliang/notes/Deep Learning/Models/✍️ Variational Autoencoder.md

+> Sorry, this note is under construction.
+It'll get more detailed in the future!

 # Theory
 VAE is a modification of the standard [[🧬 Autoencoder]] that uses probability distributions in the latent space instead of hard values.
 Our decoder samples from the latent distribution to generate the reconstruction.